tonijarjour/autorice/README.md

 ![preview](preview.png)
 This is a simple Arch Linux auto ricing script.
-It is great for quickly setting up a working envornemnt on a new Arch installation, or as a canvas for further personal customization.
+It is great for quickly setting up a working environment on a new Arch installation, or as a canvas for further personal customization.
 Here is a list of programs:

 - **Interactive Shell**: Bash
 - **Text Editor**: Neovim